 - Never offer or accept gifts or items of value to or from government, public and regulatory officials and employees unless such gifts or items of value have been approved in advance by the Legal Division and/or the Ethics and Compliance Department.
 Restrictions exist regarding entertainment of government, public and regulatory officials and employees.
 Rules relative to government, public and regulatory officials and employees should always be reviewed in advance with the Ethics and Compliance Department or Legal Division.
-(See Standard 4.2, Gifts to Government, Public and Regulatory Officials and Employees) - Never accept or give kickbacks when obtaining or awarding contracts, services, referrals, goods or business.
-A kickback is an offer to receive, request or pay anything of value, even nominal value, to reward business referrals, including goods or services. - Do not accept or offer gifts, gratuities or favors except common business courtesies of nominal value (\$50 or less) that are given to or received from one source. - Remember the value of all gifts received in one year from all business sources must not exceed \$150.
-Gifts exceeding this policy must be approved by the President, Executive Vice President or Senior Vice President.
+(See Standard 4.2, Gifts to Government, Public and Regulatory Officials and Employees.) - Do not accept or offer gifts, gratuities or favors except common business courtesies of nominal value (\$50 or less) that are given to or received from one source.

-- Do not offer or accept gifts of cash or cash equivalents to or from any current, former or potential vendor, customer, broker or provider.
+- Remember the value of all gifts received in one year from all business sources must not exceed \$150.
+Gifts exceeding this policy must be approved by the President, Executive Vice President or your Senior Vice President. - Do not offer or accept gifts of cash or cash equivalents to or from any current, former or potential vendor, customer, broker or provider.
 Cash equivalents include checks, honoraria, money orders, stocks and savings bonds.
 Gift certificates and gift cards are not considered cash equivalents, but they are subject to our limits on business courtesies. - Entertainment and meals offered or received by workers as part of legitimate business activity are not included in the \$50 gift limit, but they must be within reason and moderation.
-Prizes from raffles and drawings as part of a legitimate business activity (such as a conference) may be accepted if: - The raffle or drawing is a legitimate giveaway and not an attempt to influence your judgment. - The event is open to the public or to all attendees and your name was chosen at random. - The prize is not excessive and appropriate to the occasion. - The prize is not cash. - You are not under any obligation to the company sponsoring the event.
+Never accept or offer gifts, entertainment or meals that conflict with an open Request for Proposal (RFP) or other restriction.
+Prizes from raffles and drawings as part of a legitimate business activity (such as a conference) may be accepted if: - The raffle or drawing is a legitimate giveaway and not an attempt to influence your judgment; - The event is open to the public or to all attendees and your name was chosen at random; - The prize is not excessive and appropriate to the occasion; - The prize is not cash; and - You are not under any obligation to the company sponsoring the event.